default session name

 This request comes from Simon, who has many small files to annotate, and choosing or typing the file name is a significant nuisance.

-#3 Updated by Chris Cannam over 5 years ago
+#3 Updated by Chris Cannam about 6 years ago

 Mm, tricky.
 Never mind how to plumb this through from the GUI logic, I can't work out how to get the Qt file dialog to show a default filename at all.